mooch443/trex/docs/gui.rst

 	:align: center

 - export options
-	Toggles a movable window showing all possible output fields (for when you press ``S``/click on "menu" -> "export tracking data").
-(This currently a bit crude and will be updated in a future version.)
+	Toggles a movable window showing all possible output fields (for when you press ``S``/click on "menu" -> "save tracking data").
+(This is currently a bit basic and will be updated in a future version.)
 - zoom on selected
 	Whether to zoom in on the selected individual or not.
 Can be combined with the next option.
 - auto zoom